 - Apple Cider Vinegar - The tiniest bit of apple cider vinegar ties this dressing together.
 It gives it the perfect kick.

-- Garlic Powder - Even though sriracha contains garlic powder, I like to add a little extra to elevated the flavor of this dressing even more.
+- Garlic Powder - Even though sriracha contains garlic powder, I like to add a little extra to elevate the flavor of this dressing even more.

 How To Make These Banh Mi Noodles: